Elsik High School graduate Maria Hernandez shared her story at the 2017 AVID Summer Institute

 AVID Classes Participate in Field Trip Opportunities

-The AVID Elective class provides numerous opportunities for students to participate in field trips that promote college and career awareness.
+The AVID Elective class at the secondary level provides numerous opportunities for students to participate in field trips that promote college and career awareness.
 AVID students have visited Texas A&M University, University of Texas, University of Houston, Sam Houston State, Texas State, Stephen F. Austin University, Rice University, University of St. Thomas, University of Houston Downtown, and Houston Baptist University just to name a few.
 AVID students also take virtual tours of out-of-state colleges and connect with admissions advisors all over the country.